How to identify and treat parasitic diseases in children. Features of therapy for parasitic infestations in children Helminth infections in children

 Enterosorbents

 An enema with soda helps with pinworms.
-For 250 milliliters of water, take ½ teaspoon of baking soda.
-Do 2-3 times a day.
+For 250 milliliters of water take ½ teaspoon of soda.
+Do it 2-3 times a day.

 Preventive measures

-The child must be taught from an early age to cleanliness and hygiene.
-Hands should be washed more often: after returning from the street, playing with animals, using the toilet, before eating.
+The child needs early age teach cleanliness and hygiene.
+Hands should be washed more often: after returning from the street, playing with animals, going to the toilet, before eating.

-Parents need to closely monitor the child and his health.
-Trim your nails regularly, change your underwear, eliminate food outside, monitor the health of your pets.
+Parents need to closely monitor their child and his health.
+Trim your nails regularly, change your underwear, avoid eating outside, and monitor the health of your pets.

-The most common and studied diseases - ascariasis, enterobiasis (Fig. 1) and giardiasis - are recorded everywhere.
+The most common and studied diseases - ascariasis, enterobiasis (Fig. 1) and giardiasis - are registered everywhere.
 In Russia, more than 2 million patients with nematodes are diagnosed annually.
-When assessing the territorial distribution of giardiasis in Russia, it was found that the highest average incidence rate for many years was noted in St. Petersburg, and the prevalence of children attending children's institutions is 35%.
+When assessing the territorial distribution of giardiasis in Russia, it was found that the highest intermediate level incidence rates for many years have been noted in St. Petersburg, and the incidence of children attending child care institutions is 35%.

-The significance of certain risk factors varies with the age of the child.
-It has been proven that for young children, sanitary and hygienic living conditions are more important, and for adolescents, when taking anamnesis, it is necessary to pay attention to socio-economic and geographical factors (stay in a camp, a tourist trip, the presence of a younger brother or sister) (Fig. 3).
+The importance of certain risk factors varies according to the age of the child.
+It has been proven that for children younger age sanitary and hygienic living conditions are more significant, and for adolescents, when collecting anamnesis, it is necessary to pay attention to socio-economic and geographical factors (staying in a camp, a tourist trip, the presence of a younger brother or sister) (Fig. 3).

-The immune protection of the gastrointestinal tract (GIT) of a child can be conditionally divided into specific and non-specific.
-Nonspecific protection includes a set of conditions for normal digestion: the maturity of enzymatic systems, the provision of an acid-base gradient in various parts of the gastrointestinal tract, the activity of normal microflora, and adequate motility.
+The immune defense of the child’s gastrointestinal tract (GIT) can be divided into specific and nonspecific.
+Non-specific protection includes a set of conditions for normal digestion: the maturity of enzymatic systems, ensuring an acid-base gradient in various departments Gastrointestinal tract, activity of normal microflora, adequate motor skills.

-Separately, it should be noted that for a disease such as giardiasis, a predisposing factor for invasion is an irregular and insufficient separation of bile into the intestine with anomalies in the development of the gallbladder (constrictions, kinks).
-Giardiasis, detected in patients of the pediatric department of MONIKI, was accompanied by dysfunction of the biliary tract in 100% of cases.
+Separately, it should be noted that for a disease such as giardiasis, a predisposing factor for invasion is the irregular and insufficient secretion of bile into the intestines due to abnormalities in the development of the gallbladder (constrictions, kinks).
+Giardiasis, identified in patients of the pediatric department of MONIKI, was accompanied by biliary tract dysfunction in 100% of cases.

-The specific protection of the mucous membrane of the digestive system depends on the child's age and maturity.
-The mechanism of specific immune defense is one of the most ancient systems of the body, since helminthiases have accompanied mankind for many millennia.
+Specific protection of the mucous membrane of the digestive organs depends on the child’s age and maturity.
+The mechanism of specific immune defense is one of the most ancient systems of the body, since helminthiases have accompanied humanity for many millennia.
 This mechanism is represented primarily by blood eosinophils and immunoglobulin E.

 A particularly recognizable clinical picture is formed by toxocariasis (Fig. 5).
-Clinical markers of this invasion are the leukemoid reaction of eosinophils (from 20% and more eosinophils in the blood count), accompanying a bright and persistent allergic syndrome in the form of atopic dermatitis with severe itching and resistance to traditional therapy, or severe bronchial asthma with frequent attacks.
+Clinical markers of this invasion are the leukemoid reaction of eosinophils (20% or more eosinophils in the blood count), which accompanies a pronounced and persistent allergic syndrome in the form atopic dermatitis with severe itching and resistance to traditional therapy or severe bronchial asthma with frequent attacks.

-At the same time, the expended efforts may be useless if the study is carried out during a pause in the production of cysts or eggs.
-For example, the uninformative value of perianal scraping with a 1-2-fold examination method is due to the frequency of egg-laying by female pinworms.
-The peculiarity of the release of cysts by lamblia is called the "phenomenon of intermittent cyst secretion", in which the phases of massive cysts are replaced by a negative phase, which can last from 2-3 days to 2-3 weeks.
-During this period, it is impossible to detect lamblia in the feces.
+However, the effort expended may be useless if the study is carried out during a pause in the production of cysts or eggs.
+For example, the uninformativeness of perianal scraping with a 1-2-fold examination method is due to the frequency of oviposition by female pinworms.
+The peculiarity of the excretion of cysts by Giardia is called the “phenomenon of intermittent cyst excretion,” in which the phases of massive cyst excretion are replaced by a negative phase, which can last from 2-3 days to 2-3 weeks.
+During this period, it is impossible to detect Giardia in feces.

-Treatment of giardiasis involves a mandatory diet with restriction of the consumption of easily digestible carbohydrates, an increase in the proportion of protein in food, the use of "acidifying" products (decoctions of lingonberries, cranberries), the use of choleretic decoctions and preparations.
+Treatment of giardiasis involves a mandatory diet with limited consumption of easily digestible carbohydrates, increasing the proportion of protein in food, consumption of “acidifying” products (decoctions of lingonberries, cranberries), and the use of choleretic decoctions and drugs.

 Drugs used in the treatment of ascariasis:

-• Vermox (mebendazole) (for children from 2 years old) - 100 mg 2 times a day for 3 days;
+• Vermox (mebendazole) (for children over 2 years old) - 100 mg 2 times a day for 3 days;

 Drugs used in the treatment of enterobiasis: